 It’s easy to sit and sulk when you’re in a bad mood.
 The hardest part is forcing myself to get up and doing something.
 The process of gathering the ingredients to the finished product is something I still marvel at because I did that.
 All.
 By.
 Myself.
 Although I don’t cook as much as I used to, I’ve gotten much better at it.
 Simply because I’ve had more practice.

 Sharing the food I’ve made with the people I love is a mood booster.
 People don’t usually pass up on good food.
-It’s even better when they shower you with compliments on the recipes I found online.
+It’s even better when they shower you with compliments on the recipes you found online.

 9) Cure 9: Eat Something (Indulge A Little!)

 What’s the next step after cooking?
 The best part!
 EATING.
 I’m not telling you to pig out but if there’s something you’ve been craving and you haven’t allowed yourself to indulge, go get yourself a treat.

 Have you been craving a donut but haven’t had one lately?
 Go for it!

 10) Cure 10: Go Out For A Walk

 I prefer cooler weather so in Toronto, this is always my first option to heal my bad mood.
 It’s hotter in Hong Kong so I prefer going to an air-conditioned area.
 Physically getting out of the house can feel like a lot of work but getting your body moving and being in a new environment will help you feel better.

 11) Cure 11: Take A Warm Bath Or Shower